American Cruise Lines: Unbiased Reviews and Tips

 When to Go?

 The itineraries are scheduled for the best times of the year in most regions.
-However, the Mississippi and Columbia/Snake river valleys can be beastly hot in the summer months.
+However, the Mississippi and Columbia/Snake river valleys can be beastly hot in the summer months, so be prepared.

 Sustainability Initiatives

-American Cruise Lines riverboats and ships are mostly recent-builds, their engines designed for efficiency and to meet high emissions standards.
-Other measures include: onboard waste management protocols, advanced wastewater treatment, biodegradable products from shampoos to cleaning solutions, and reduction of single use plastics.
-Some engine rooms below the main dining venue are a bit noisy when the vessel is underway.
+American Cruise Lines riverboats and ships are the newest small ships available in the U.S.A.
+Their engines are designed for efficiency and to meet high emissions standards (though up on the sun deck, when underway, the funnels emit a rattling engine noise).
+Other measures include onboard waste management protocols, advanced wastewater treatment, biodegradable products from shampoos to cleaning solutions, and reduction of single-use plastics.

 Activities & Entertainment

 An historian, naturalist or scientist accompanies all cruises with special interest speakers in some ports.
-Entertainers and musicians also come on in many ports.
+Some cruises have a full-time musician and entertainer on the cruise as well as other performers that come on in many ports.
+Each evening, the cruise director or shore excursion director will give a short preview of the next day’s activities.
+Well worth attending.

 Dining

-Each vessel has a dining room that can accommodate all passengers at one seating, mostly at communal tables of four to eight.
-Tables for two are not normally part of the lively social scene.
-Breakfast offers a window of time for getting your day started, while lunch and dinner are at set times, occasionally depending on port schedules.
+Each vessel has a windowed dining room that can accommodate all passengers at one open seating, mostly at communal tables of four to eight with a few tables for two.

 The food is very good American fare with high quality ingredients and special regional offerings such as lobster in New England, Chesapeake blue crabs, Georgia shrimp, Florida oysters, Iowa pork chops, Wisconsin artisan cheeses, and fresh salmon and sturgeon in the Northwest.
-Fresh produce is often bought locally, and the food preparation is uniformly very good to excellent.
+Fresh produce is often bought locally, and the food preparation is uniformly very good.

 Ships